Feynman’s Maze-Running Story

 Publish Or Perish

-The story may highlight a different, and more fundamental, flaws, which cannot be fixed by a sprinkling of sand or elevated mazes with metal mesh floors.
+The story may highlight a different, and more fundamental, flaw, which cannot be fixed by a sprinkling of sand or elevated mazes with metal mesh floors.

 The Raphelson histories explain why it fell into such obscurity even by the 1940s: Shepard was a stubborn perfectionist who was enabled to never published or make any real effort to propagate his findings beyond a narrow circle of maze-running psychologists centered on UMich and to a lesser extent, the University of Illinois, and a few old psychology acquaintances like Boring.
 Further, not long afterwards, the UMich department was ‘rebooted’, and much of the institutional memory of the maze work would have begun to disintegrate.
 Since hardly any of it had been published beyond difficult-to-obtain gray literature (eg. a PhD thesis not even available on microfiche, described/cited only in a textbook which fell into disuse by a researcher who soon left animal psychology entirely), this was a death knell.

 Even worse, the reboot was necessary in part because maze-running research had ceased to be the most exciting & fashionable psychology research, and the remarkable achievements like Tryon’s maze-running breeding experiments become history.
-This is not necessarily because any of it was wrong, or even fully explored (the simple question of ‘what senses does a rat use to run a maze’ still doesn’t appear to have a definitive answer); as Meehl notes, theories in psychology are never refuted—they just fade away.
-(The reason for Shepard1959 not being published is sadly telling in this regard.)
+This is not necessarily because any of it was wrong, or even fully explored (the simple question of ‘what senses does a rat use to run a maze’ appears to still not have a definitive answer!); as Meehl notes, theories in psychology are never refuted—they just fade away.
+(The reason for Shepard 195965ya not being published is sadly telling in this regard.)

 If it is so hard to recover this research now, then perhaps this historical amnesia is the real problem: that psychology is not cumulative, and that someone can discover “all the things you have to do to discover something about rats” and it doesn’t matter, and just becomes a matter of antiquarian curiosity for someone like me tracking down obscure anecdotes in some physicist’s speech half a century later.